Keyur23/Tableau-Projects/README.md

 - Shopping Trends: Shows Shopping trends of customers with most purchased categories and items purchased by gender and many more.

+- AI Job Market Insights: The "AI-Powered Job Market Insights" dataset provides a synthetic but realistic snapshot of the modern job market, particularly focusing on the role of artificial intelligence (AI) and automation across various industries.
+This dataset includes 500 unique job listings, each characterized by different factors like industry, company size, AI adoption level, automation risk, required skills, and job growth projections.
+It is designed to be a valuable resource for researchers, data scientists, and policymakers exploring the impact of AI on employment, job market trends, and the future of work

 ## How to Use:

 Feel free to interact with the Tableau dashboards, download workbooks, and explore the visualization techniques employed.
 Your feedback is valuable, so don't hesitate to open issues or reach out with any questions.